If you ask us, every cheese is special, but we’d be hard-pressed

 all, they’re both beautiful balls of white cheese.
 Burrata is made of mozzarella

-cheese but formed into a pouch, and filled with fresh cheese curds and
+cheese but formed into a pouch that is then filled with fresh cheese curds and

 cream.
 Because of the additional cream, burrata